Personalized Employee Benefits Resources | PeopleKeep

 • Items or services an employee, their spouse, or eligible dependents incur before their HRA's coverage effective date

-• Items or services eligible for reimbursement from alternative sources, such as an HSA or FSA
+• Items or services employees have already received reimbursement for from alternative sources, such as an HSA or FSA

-• General nutrition, wellness, and health items or services incurred with a doctor’s note that the IRS doesn’t consider1 medical expenses
+• General nutrition, wellness, and health items or services that the IRS doesn’t consider medical expenses3

 8. Can employees use HRA funds to pay for their family's medical expenses?

-Yes, HRA funds can pay for eligible medical expenses of an employee’s spouse and any family member listed as dependent on their federal tax return.
-Per the IRS, as long as an employee and their spouse or partner are legally married and their HRA covers dependents, they can submit their family members’ expenses for reimbursement just like they would their own expenses.
+Yes, HRA funds can pay for eligible medical expenses of an employee’s spouse and any dependent on their federal tax return.
+Per the IRS, if an employee and their spouse or partner are legally married and their HRA covers dependents, they can submit their family members’ expenses for reimbursement just like they would their own eligible expenses.
+Family members need to meet the eligibility requirements for the benefit, such as having individual health insurance coverage for an ICHRA.

-If an employee has a QSEHRA with PeopleKeep and their employer has enabled the employer-sponsored premium reimbursement (ESPR) feature, employees have an added bonus.
-ESPR allows employees to receive reimbursement for their spouse's health insurance premiums.
+If an eligible employee has a QSEHRA with PeopleKeep and their employer has enabled the employer-sponsored premium reimbursement (ESPR) feature, they receive a bonus.
+ESPR allows employees to receive reimbursement for their spouse's traditional group health insurance premiums.

-However, these reimbursements are likely taxable because their spouse is most likely paying the monthly premium for the policy through payroll deductions on a pre-tax basis.
+However, these reimbursements will be taxable because their spouse is most likely paying the monthly premium for the policy through payroll deductions on a pre-tax basis.

 9. What is the maximum reimbursement under an HRA?

-Employees are eligible for reimbursement up to the allowance amount determined by their employer.
+Employees are eligible for reimbursement up to their allowance amount.
 Employers should outline the allowance amount in the HRA's plan documents.
-Additionally, a maximum reimbursement amount may increase or decrease from year to year.
+Additionally, the employer may increase or decrease the maximum reimbursement amount annually.

-Employers aren't obligated to provide employees with the maximum available allowance amount (if you have an HRA with an allowance cap) or even the same amount given the previous year if an employee has an HRA with unlimited allowance capabilities.
+Employers don’t have to provide employees with the maximum available allowance amount (if they have an HRA with an allowance cap, such as a QSEHRA.
+They also don’t have to give the same amount as the previous year if an employee has an HRA with unlimited allowance capabilities, like an ICHRA or GCHRA.

 10. What happens to unused HRA funds?

 Because an HRA is employer-owned, most HRAs are only for current employees.
-Unused funds stay with an employer if an employee leaves their job, is laid off, or retires.
-This is unlike HSAs that are employee-owned.
-With an HSA, the account and unused funds go with an employee even if they change jobs.
+Unused funds stay with an employer if an employee quits, is laid off, or retires.
+This is unlike employee-owned HSAs, where unused funds go with workers even if they change jobs.

-Employees also can't “cash out” any remaining allowance funds before they leave a job since an HRA isn't pre-funded, and the funds aren't can’t be claimed by the employee until they make an eligible expense.
+Employees also can't “cash out” any remaining allowance funds before they leave a job since an HRA isn't pre-funded and allowances aren’t available to the employee until they buy an eligible service or item.

-However, an employer may allow a 90-day grace period for employees to submit reimbursement requests for any medical care expenses made while they were still employed.
+However, an employer may allow a 90-day grace period for employees to submit reimbursement requests for any medical care expenses they incurred while employed.
 Additionally, retiree-only HRAs allow retired employees to use contributed funds after they retire.

 Conclusion

-Whether you’re hearing about the HRA for the first time or doing some deeper analysis to determine whether or not to use this plan as a health benefit, understanding some basic facts will help you understand why this personalized health benefit is an excellent alternative to traditional health plans.
+Whether you’re hearing about the HRA for the first time or determining whether to offer one as your company’s health benefit, understanding some basic facts is the first step.
+By doing some deeper analysis, you’ll understand why this personalized health benefit is an excellent alternative to traditional health plans.

 With HRA funds, you can give employees the ability to have their insurance premiums and out-of-pocket medical costs covered, keeping them financially steady throughout rising healthcare costs.
 The better you understand how an HRA works, the greater the value your team can receive from it.